-A slim owl, crow-sized, yellow-eyed, long-winged, without a white throat.
+The long-eared owl is a slim owl, crow-sized, yellow-eyed, long-winged, without a white throat.
 Upperparts are gray-brown, underparts are heavily streaked and barred with dark brown.
 Facial disks are rusty, and the ear tufts are long and closely spaced.
-In flight, they have a buff patch in the upperside of the wing and a dark crescent at the bend of the wing's underside.
-Voice is a long "hooo," which may be repeated, or doglike barks and hoots, whines and squealing sounds--although they are usually silent on the wintering ground in Missouri.
+In flight, they have a buff patch in the upper side of the wing and a dark crescent at the bend of the wing's underside (this is similar to a short-eared owl, but not as prominent).
+Voice is a long "hooo," which may be repeated, or doglike barks and hoots, whines, and squealing sounds — although they are usually silent on their wintering grounds in Missouri.

 Similar species: Great horned owls are larger, with shorter ears that are usually held at an angle, and with a large white throat patch.
 In Missouri, they are more common than long-eared owls.
 The short-eared owl has very short ear tufts that are difficult to see and is more likely to be seen on or near the ground and in grassy areas.
 Like the long-eared owl, it is not very common in Missouri.